 CPS Misc Tips

-- To enable tone decode you must set CTCSS/DCS Decode and change Squelch Mode to CTCSS/DCS, it defaults to Carrier which is just normal squelch
+- The radio defaults to Carrier which is just normal squelch

 - Setting up hotkeys to work with long-press of Green followed by Number